lskatz/lyve-SET/docs/VIZ.md

 SNP positions are encoded in the vcf files under the vcf directory.
 You can view them in any standard viewer such as [IGV](http://software.broadinstitute.org/software/igv).
 On the command line, although difficult to visualize, you can use `bcftools` which is redistributed in Lyve-SET.

+To get started on IGV, first load the reference genome assembly.
+Second, load the bam and vcf files.
+You will immediately be able to browse the genome with these bam and vcf tracks.
+However for the advanced features, there is a learning curve (but it is worth it).

 ## Read alignments

 Read alignments are encoded in bam files under the bam directory.
 These can be viewed with [IGV](http://software.broadinstitute.org/software/igv) and many commercial software packages such as CLC and Geneious.
 Additionally if you are command-line-inclined, you can view them with `samtools tview` which is redistributed with Lyve-SET.